hypothesis/workflows/README.md

-# Our Reusable GitHub Actions Workflows
+# Reusable GitHub Actions Workflows

 The workflows in this repo can be called from any repo in our organization.